comodojo/ldaph/readme.md

 	```

-	Special word 'PATTERN' in searchbase will be replaced with first `search()` parameter and perform query.
+	Special word 'PATTERN' in searchbase will be replaced with first `search()` parameter.

 	Second parameter (if true) will return results in a more convenient, array-based form.